Gurnee School District 56

 Gurnee School District 56 is a PK-8 school district located in the northern Lake County village of Gurnee, Illinois.
 Gurnee School District 56 is composed of four schools, Spaulding School, Prairie Trail School, Viking School and River Trail School.

 Schools

 Spaulding School

 Spaulding School is an elementary school that serves pre-kindergarten through second grade.
-As of 2024, the school's principal is Dr. Ellen Mauer.
+As of 2024, the school's principal is Sara Rosheger.

 Prairie Trail School

 Prairie Trail School is an elementary school that offers third grade through fifth grade.
-As of 2024, the school's principal is Mr. Kevin Simmons.
+As of 2024, the school's principal is Ms. Allison Waller.

 Viking School

-Viking School is a middle school that offers sixth grade through eighth grade.
+Viking School, built in 1998, is a middle school that offers sixth grade through eighth grade.
 As of 2024, the school's principal is Mr. Ryan Lazar.

 River Trail School

 River Trail School is a combined elementary and middle school that offers kindergarten through eighth grade.
 As of 2022, the school's principal is Dr. Jennifer Glickley.